bitrix24/b24restdocs/api-reference/crm/deals/recurring-deals/crm-deal-recurring-add.md

-# Create a New Recurring Deal crm.deal.recurring.add
+# Create a new recurring deal crm.deal.recurring.add

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}